 - Work flexible hours as needed

-Minimum of a bachelor’s degree and T4-Certification in General Curriculum Special Education and the Special Education Academic Content Areas (Math, Science, Social Studies and ELA) required
+Minimum of a bachelor’s degree and T4-Certification in General Curriculum Special Education required.
+Preferred: Degree in special education.

 The experience and qualifications preferred for this position include: